BigPolarBear1/factorization/README.md

 UPDATE: Ignore NFS_WIP2 and the final chapter in the paper for now.
 I just realized something.
 It is very easy to improve NFS_WIP (not NFS_WIP2) massively..
 Its not a problem to keep both the polynomial value and zx+y small... its actually quite easy.
 I dont know why I overcomplicate things so much lol.
 Let me first thing tomorrow just improve that previous PoC a bit...
 I understand all the moving parts a little better now...

+Update: Deleted NFS_WIP2.
+Going to improve NFS_WIP instead...
+I just realized it is actually trivial to keep both zx+y and the polynomial value small.
+Hence that solves all my issues and there also wouldn't be a reason to use higher degree polynomial.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>